 Bacterial meningitis is the infection of the arachnoid membrane, subarachnoid space, and cerebrospinal fluid by bacteria.
 The subarachnoid space is bounded externally by the arachnoid membrane and internally by the pia, and dips into the brain along blood vessels in the perivascular (Virchow-Robin) spaces.
 It extends from the optic chiasm to the cauda equina and surrounds the brain and spinal cord completely.

-The infection may spread to the meninges from an adjacent infected area such as sinusitis, otitis media, and mastoiditis or from the environment through a penetrating injury or congenital defect, such as a menigomyelocele.
+The infection may spread to the meninges from an adjacent infected area such as the sinuses, middle ear and the mastoids or from the environment through a penetrating injury or congenital defect, such as a menigomyelocele.
 Most commonly, however, meningitis results from hematogenous dissemination of bacteria.
 The most common organisms of bacterial meningitis in children and adults are Streptococcus pneumoniae and Neisseria meningitidis.
 Streptococcus pneumoniae is declining after the introduction of conjugated vaccines.
 Hemophilus influenzae, once very common in children, is now rare thanks to vaccination.
 In newborns, the most common organisms are beta hemolytic Streptococcus group B (Streptococcus agalactiae) and Eschericia coli.
 In babies, group B sreptococcal infection is frequently acquired during passage through the birth canal but meningitis may also develop a few days or weeks after birth.
-Nosocomial sources of meningitis include craniotomy, internal and external ventricular shunts, penetrating cranial fractures, closed head injuries with CSF-leaking basilar skull fractures, external lumbar catheters, and rarely lumbar puncture.
+Nosocomial sources of meningitis include craniotomy, internal and external ventricular shunts, penetrating cranial fractures, closed head injuries with CSF-leaking basilar skull fractures, external lumbar catheters and rarely lumbar puncture.
 The complement system is important for bacterial killing.
 Deficiency of complement, e.g., in patients with sickle cell disease or who have undergone splenectomy, increases the risk for pneumococcal meningitis.

 The organisms that cause bacterial meningitis colonize the nasopharynx and, from there, they get into the blood stream.
 They enter the subarachnoid space by passing through endothelial cells (transcytosis), getting across the porous choroid plexus capillaries, or being carried by granulocytes.
 The CSF is an ideal medium for the spread of bacteria because it provides enough nutrients for their multiplication and has few phagocytic cells, and low levels of antibodies and complement.
 Initially, bacteria multiply uninhibited and can be identified in smears, cultures, or by ELISA detection of their antigens before there is any inflammation.